thomasvn/vectordb/README.md

   - grpc instead of http
   - Two APIs.
 One for updating the RSS feeds.
 One for searching the RSS feeds.
   - https://weaviate.io/developers/weaviate/configuration/backups
+- Chromem-go
+  - Persist the DB to disk.
+Load to disk.
+  - Persist the DB to cloud storage.
+Load from cloud storage.
+  - Tokenizing & chunking?
+  - Only return responses meeting certain similarity score.
 - Ideas for using a VectorDB?
     - Storage & search.
 Open source codebases.
 - Write a basic VectorDB.
 Insert embedding.
 Search for embedding.